develprr/StoreApi/README.md

 ## Description

 This is a demo API showcasing an ASP.NET based online web store API that uses MongoDB as its database to store items.
-The API's name is not BookStoreApi, not PetshopApi lime in typical examples.
+The API's name is not BookStoreApi, not PetshopApi like in typical examples.
 Instead, just boringly and simply "StoreApi".
 This is because I don't have the slightest idea what I should sell in my store :)

 ## Sources